 Since starting Native Maps, Seattle has been one of our most requested cities.
 When locals speak of Seattle, you can hear the love in their voice.
 What could make a city so endearing?
 In making the Seattle Neighborhood Map, we spoke with many locals along the way.
 We collected their favorite parts of the city.
-Since making maps is what we do, we put together this Seattle City Guide.
+Since making maps is what we do, we put together this local Seattle City Guide.
 Full disclosure here, we have yet to make it to up to Seattle, and this guide is our motivation.
 Be sure to check out the map!

 PIKE PLACE MARKET

 If you want to see Seattle in all it's glory, this is the place.
 You could spend a whole day here lost in all the quirky shops and food vendors.
 If you can tell the quality of a city by its market, then Seattle must be one of the best.

 Over 80 years ago, they built places like this to read in.
 On the University of Washington campus, the Suzzallo Library is an architectural treasure.
 You might find some other good stuff in there too.

 Tons of plants, vintage rugs, and vintage furniture.
 I'm in.

 Part bakery, grocery, and flower shop, this stop has you covered any time of day.
 But we'll show up for the handmade croissants.

 ELLIOT BAY BOOK COMPANY

 In Seattle's Capitol Hill neighborhood, Elliot Bay Book Company is everything you'd want in an independent book store: a cafe, frequent author readings, and an impressively large collection.